Florida law gives you 10 days to report a car accident in Jacksonville if any of the following apply:

 - Reporting the collision strengthens an insurance claim you may file for accident-related injuries.

 - You can use any citations police officers issued to the other driver to show negligence.

-- Police must get the names and contact numbers of all involved people including witnesses, which may be useful for proving liability.
+- Police must get all involved people’s names and contact numbers, including witnesses, which may be useful for proving liability.

 - The other driver may claim the accident did not happen if you did not report it.

 - The other driver may claim you caused it if you did not report it.